StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_shared_template.md

 # Prepare a shared template

-Shared template file contains information that's going to be used across instances, like: Component Types, IdExtractor functions for components and relations, Component Template functions, Relation Template functions, or Layers.
+Shared template file contains information used across instances, such as: Component Types, IdExtractor functions for components and relations, Component Template functions, Relation Template functions, or Layers.
 They can be derived from the exported `.stj` file, by exporting configuration nodes with `shared` in their identifiers, for example `"identifier": "urn:stackpack:{StackPackName}:shared:relation-template-function:test-relation-template",`.

-Shared template file contains information that's going to be used across instances, like:
+The shared template file contains information used across instances, such as:

 ## Component Types